cocos/cocos-docs/en/material-system/effect-2.x-to-3.0.md

 - The preset materials in v2.x include 2D Sprite, classic `blinn-phong` lighting materials, `unlit` materials, default `toon` materials, particle materials, etc.

-- The preset materials in v3.0 are physics-based rendering system, including standard PBR materials based on physical lighting, Skybox, toon rendering materials, 3D particle materials (CPU & GPU), particle trailing materials, traditional 2D Sprite materials, etc.
+- The preset materials in v3.0 are based on physically based rendering, including standard PBR material, Skybox, cartoon style material, 3D particle materials (CPU & GPU), particle trailing materials, traditional 2D Sprite materials, etc.

-The v3.0 default standard material supports the standard Physically Based Rendering (PBR) process, which contains a lot of mapping information to enhance the quality and realism of the material, such as diffuse mapping, normal mapping, metallic, roughness, ambient light oclusion, and so on.
+The v3.0 default standard material supports the standard Physically Based Rendering (PBR) process, which contains a lot of mapping information to enhance the quality and realism of the material, such as diffuse map, normal map, metallic texture, roughness texture, ambient light occlusion texture, and so on.
 The whole algorithm is based on the standard BRDF lighting model, which is not available in v2.x.
-The overall performance of v3.0 is a step up from v2.x.
+The overall rendering quality of v3.0 is also much more realistic than v2.x.

 ### 2.3 Effect Writing Details Differences